pojntfx/uni-appsecurity-notes/docs/main.md

 - Security is always a balance between functionality and usability
 - Security often means to have restrictions in terms of features

+### Writing Secure Software

+- Many sections
+  - Secure development practices
+  - Secure development process (supply chain security)
+  - Security reviews
+  - Pentesting
+- Time and money should be invested into all sections according to individual risk, not only into a singular section

 ### Finishing Thoughts

 - Systems are only secure if all elements of the system are secure